 2-Ingredient Slow Cooker Rustic Mashed Potatoes with Garlic and Herbs from Shockingly Delicious.
 Putting the slow cooker to use sounds like a great way to manage all the Thanksgiving prep work, and you can’t go wrong with mashing potatoes with garlic and herbs!

 Apple Sage Stuffin Muffins are as fun to say as they are to eat!
 This recipe from Swirls of Flavor looks like it would be good snacking throughout the fall, as well as a fun addition to the Thanksgiving table.

 Paleo Cornbread This Cornbread from Emma Eats and Explores is grain gluten and refined sugar free but every bit as delicious as the normal version.
 Your guests won’t know the difference!

 Roasted Pumpkin, Pesto, Corn and Polenta Lover’s Bites from What’s on the List? sure looks like it would pack plenty of flavor!

 Simple Cranberry Sauce from Amee’s Savory Dish gets “cleaned up” with wholesome ingredients.
 So it’s good for you, and doesn’t take much more effort than opening that canned cranberry sauce.

-Butternut Squash Quinoa Casserole is a healthy new addition from our kitchen!
+Butternut Squash Quinoa Casserole is a healthy recipe from our kitchen!
 Typically one thinks that a casserole is likely to be on the heavy side, but this side dish is light and packed with nutrition.